ethib137/mvc-react-portlet/README.md

 # MVC React Portlet

-A sample Liferay portlet built to highlight best practices.
+A sample Liferay portlet built to highlight best practices, built and tested for Liferay CE 7.3.1 GA2.

 This is a discussion that is in progress and has yet to be solidified.